How is the school year divided?

 How do I know when the best time is to book family holidays?

-Please refer to the term dates calendar to check term dates.
-We hope that it is not necessary for parents to request absence from school time for holiday arrangements.
+Please refer to the term dates calendar to check ends and beginnings of term.
+We hope that it is not necessary for parents to request school time for holiday arrangements.

 Is homework set?

-Homework is set for pupils to complete.
-Its aim is to provide an opportunity for pupils to further practice skills covered in lessons, or to prepare for work to be covered in a subsequent lesson.
+Homework is set for pupils to complete at different levels throughout the School.
+The aim is to provide an opportunity for pupils to further practice skills covered in lessons, or to prepare for work to be covered in a subsequent lesson.
 We ask parents to support this policy.